Edgenius/PlatoDocSite/content/form-builder/master-form-builder/_index.md

 Preview your form at any time using the *Preview Form* button in the top *Toolbar*.

+{{% notice tip  %}}
-<div class="notices tip" >We recommend adding some sample data to your form before previewing.
-This way the form is rendered with data.</tip>
+We recommend adding some sample data to your form before previewing.
+This way the form is rendered with data.
+{{% /notice %}}

 ### Publishing Your Form